irving-peng/react-flask-app/README.md

 npm start
 ```
 Now, you should be able to see the app running on [http://localhost:3000/](http://localhost:3000/) !
+Above are all the steps you need to take to run the app locally.

 # Creating virtual environment on windows:
 ```bash